Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Arguably, the key to their success has been having a clear brand identity that resonates with their target customers, staying authentic to that identity, and knowing how to communicate it to the desired audience.

 So, take the time to think – really think – about your brand from the start.
 Fashion is an exciting, fast-moving industry.
 You might have many business ideas, but it’s important for you to focus on one.

 2. Fill in the Business Blanks

-Once you define your brand, you can begin to think about the vitally important details of actually starting and running a business.
-From choosing a business structure to pricing, licensing and permits to business plan…
+Once you define your brand, you can begin to think about the vitally important details of actually starting and running a clothing company.
+From choosing a fashion business structure to pricing, licensing and permits to business plan…

-First, you will need to choose the legal structure for your new business.
+First, you will need to choose the legal structure for your new apparel business.
 Sole proprietorship or LLC?
 Incorporate or register a partnership?

 A sole proprietorship is the “most basic type of business to establish” according to the SBA (Small Business Administration).
 You are the sole owner of the business; and, as such, are solely responsible for the assets and liabilities accrued by the business.
 This may be just the ticket for your brand new, baby crafting business as it is also the easiest to set up.